 In the past, presidents transferred their assets to a blind trust to avoid any implications of conflicts of interest.
 Trump did not follow this precedent.
 Although he stepped away from the business (transferring operational control to his sons) and formed a regular trust, he continued to receive business briefings and was able to receive distributions from the trust throughout his presidency.

-Two lawsuits were filed against Trump for these alleged violations and seeking to enjoin him from further violating the Emoluments Clause throughout his presidency.
 In District of Columbia v.
 Trump, the District of Columbia and the State of Maryland brought suit against Trump (as president and as an individual) regarding Trump's ownership of the Trump International Hotel in Washington D.C. and the bar, restaurant, and event spaces located there.

 The plaintiffs alleged that foreign governments were intentionally patronizing Trump International because of its connection with Trump in an attempt to curry favor with him.
 As cited in the complaint, a diplomat explained, "'Isn't it rude to come to [the President's] city and say 'I'm staying at your competitor?'"
-The plaintiffs alleged that the foreign governmental business at the hotel amounted to emolument.
-When a district court agreed to hear the case, Trump asked the Fourth Circuit Court of Appeals to allow for an immediate appeal or dismiss the case.
-The Fourth Circuit denied his request.

-Another suit, Citizens for Responsibility & Ethics in Washington v.
-Trump, brought similar claims against the president regarding his ownership of Trump International Hotel, Trump World Tower, Trump Tower, and other businesses in New York City.
 The plaintiffs claimed that the president benefitted and would continue to benefit from payments made by foreign governments and agents at his hotels, restaurants, and other spaces in violation of the emoluments clause.
 Trump argued that the plaintiffs' alleged injuries did not give them standing to sue.
-But, the Second Circuit Court of Appeals allowed the case to move forward.
+But in 2019, the Second Circuit Court of Appeals allowed the case to proceed.

 Trump appealed both decisions to the Supreme Court.
 However, by the time the Supreme Court granted certiorari in 2021, Trump only had one month remaining in his term.
 Therefore, the court vacated the appellate court judgments and directed the courts to dismiss the cases as moot.